bigbrett/wolfssl-documentation/wolfSSL/src/chapter02.md

 * WOLF_CRYPTO_CB_ONLY_ECC - compiles out ECC software crypto fallback

 Use of the WOLF_CRYPTO_CB_ONLY_* options requires disabling the examples.
 See [`--disable-examples`](#disable-examples)

+### `--disable-cryptocb-sw-test`

+Disables internal testing of crypto callback functionality using software crypto when running wolfCrypt tests.
+This is useful when intending to use wolfCrypt tests with a custom crypto callback (e.g. by setting `WC_USE_DEVID`) where it is not desired to also test the crypto callback infrastructure with a software-only crypto callback implementation.
+This feature is also enabled via the [`WC_TEST_NO_CRYPTOCB_SW_TEST`](#WC_TEST_NO_CRYPTOCB_SW_TEST") preprocessor macro.

 ### `--enable-reproducible-build`